Jacherr/Jacherr/README.md

-UK-based Computer Science MSc student focusing on low-level, networking, and highly efficient development in C, Rust, and TypeScript.
+UK-based Computer Science MSc student focusing on low-level, networking, and highly efficient development in Rust.